 Job Descriptions

-Volunteer activies at the Randell Research Center generally fall into one of seven categories based on the needs of the RRC, as outlined below.
+Volunteer activities at the Randell Research Center generally fall into the following categories based on the needs of the RRC, as outlined below.
 These job descriptions are not mutually exclusive, and each volunteer may participate in one or more activities, depending on their interest, time, and physical capabilities.
 All jobs are important elements of the success of the Randell Center, and flexibility and participation in multiple activities characterizes the ideal RRC volunteer.